bestbrainscapstone/Stroke-Risk-Prediction/README.md

-# Stroke Prediction Dataset — Exploratory Data Analysis —Modelling
+# Stroke Prediction — Exploratory Data Analysis —Modelling

 > | Python · Pandas · Seaborn · Matplotlib · Sckitlearn
+> This project performs a comprehensive Exploratory Data Analysis (EDA) on the Healthcare Stroke Dataset to identify key risk factors associated with stroke incidence.
+The analysis covers data cleaning, feature engineering, statistical exploration, and multivariate visual analysis.
+The project predicts the likelihood of stroke using patient demographic and health indicators.
+The goal is to develop a model capable of early stroke risk identification, supporting preventive healthcare decision-making.

 ---